California uses ZIP codes, outreach to boost vaccine equity - WTMJ

 California released figures Monday suggesting the lopsided distribution of vaccines to date.
 Latinos have received 15% of nearly 5 million doses administered — half the rate of white residents, though they make up the bulk of infections and deaths.
 Black residents have received 2.7% of the doses despite making up 6% of the state’s population.

-Los Angeles County, the nation’s most populous with 10 million residents, has delivered at least one dose to just 7% of Black residents 65 and older, while inoculating more than twice that rate of white and Asian seniors.
-While lower than the rate for white seniors, 14% of older Latinos have been vaccinated.
+Los Angeles County, the nation’s most populous, has delivered at least one dose to just 7% of Black residents 65 and older, while inoculating more than twice that rate of white and Asian seniors.

 “Everyone is pretending like this is going to get done in a month or two months,” said Karthick Ramakrishnan, founding director of University of California, Riverside’s Center for Social Innovation.
 “Now is the time to design these systems so those who are most severely impacted by COVID, in terms of cases and deaths, are those who have a fair shot at getting a shot.”